GitMulC/polling-magic/README.md

 - As a site user I can view the current opinions of other users on the latest Magic set posts so that I can select and view one.
 - As a user I can register an account so that I can comment and like/dislike set posts.
-- As a user I can see the like/dislike ratio of each set post on the site.
 - As a user I can register a unique account so I can comment and like on each set.
 - As a user I can like or dislike a set post so that I can contribute to the opinion of the fan base on the site.
 - As a user I can leave comments on a post so that I can be involved in the conversation.